KevGreenwood/The-95-Error/README.md

 ## Notes from the Developer
 This project has been uploaded **for educational purposes only**.
 Please note that I may not update it further, and it could remain in its current state indefinitely.

-That said, this is my first project as a developer, and I’d love to hear your suggestions for improvement.
+That said, this is was first project as a developer, and I’d love to hear your suggestions for improvement.
 Feel free to leave your feedback in the comments!

 ## Warning ⚠️
 The game is designed to challenge your patience and resilience.
 Expect moments of anger and frustration—but also great fun!